 See also: 15 Ways to Pay Off Student Loans Faster

 Taking care of your student loan payments is a big deal, but it’s really just one piece of a much larger puzzle.
-To make sure you’ve got all of your finances under control, take the time to sit down and come up with an overall budget.
+To make sure you’ve got all of your finances under control, take the time to sit down and make a budget.
 Start by listing out all of your monthly financial responsibilities.

 The most important items are your rent, student loans, car payments, and any other debt obligation you have.
 Then, set a realistic, yet frugal budget for discretionary spending, like your groceries, clothing, and entertainment.
 Furthermore, be sure to set aside money for savings.